Harvtronix/react-substate/README.md

 ### `useSubstate`

 Hook that allows a component to listen for changes to a Substate and receive a reference to a dispatch function that can be called to update that Substate.
-The return value is an object of the form `{ current: <obj>, dispatch: <fn> }`.
+The return value is an object of the form `{ value: <obj>, dispatch: <fn> }`.

 ### `useDispatch`